Buddy

 2021 Technica Hackaton Winning Project

-It's no secret that many people are scared of traveling alone because of matters like safety, uncertainty, or fear of discrimination in a foreign city.
-However, the majority of these concerns come from women, BIPOC, and queer people.
 Buddy was created to provide safety information and specific tips for each city, as well as to create a community that fosters mutual support through the selection of travel buddies, users who might be traveling to the same location for the first time, or who just need support from other Buddies.
 Also, by encouraging people to share their solo travel experience, Buddy aims to motivate other users to step out into the world of solo traveling.

 02 — Process